‘Death Is Not the End’: The Lost, Castaway Film by Elroy Schwartz of ‘Gilligan’s Island’ fame

 Lee Shrout, the company’s president, also fancied himself a record producer — in an analogous synergy of American International Records releasing music from films released by American International Pictures ¹ —as the Cougar Records imprint released music from Shrout’s films.

-Credited as “executive producer” on Cougar’s releases, Lee Shrout’s most infamous film is the hopelessly lost Scream, Evelyn, Scream (1970).
-The actual “producer” of that film was Hubie Kerns, who got his start as Adam West’s stunt double on the Batman television series from the 1960s.
+Credited as “executive producer” on Cougar’s releases, Lee Shrout’s most infamous film is the hopelessly lost Scream, Evelyn, Scream (1973/1977).
+The actual “producer” of the film was Hubie Kerns, who got his start as Adam West’s stunt double on the Batman television series from the 1960s.
 After Cougar ceased to exist, Shrout continued to “executive produce” films, but actually, only distributed exploitation films until the early 1980s, the Frankie Avalon slasher flick, Blood Song (1982), was his last.

 To expand their catalog, Shrout and his Vice President, Richard Nash, purchased the back catalogs of low-budget exploitation distributors.
 Some of those films were from a Utah regional distributor, Doty-Dayton, who produced G-rated fare like Where the Red Fern Grows (1974) and Baker’s Hawk (1976); the studio was in the same innocuous mindset as Sunn Classic Pictures and Pacific International Enterprises with their G-rated, nature-driven catalogs— and all of those paranormal documentaries, previously discussed.
 Another failed shingle absorbed by Cougar was International Cinefilm Corporation (that ceased to exist in the wake of the failure of the George Lucas-connected, 1973 horror film, Messiah of Evil).